omendezmorales/Theses_code/pdeng/README.md

 [bc]:https://github.com/omendezmorales/Theses_code/blob/master/pdeng/Project%20booklet%202009.pdf

 ##  What / The Challenge(s)
-Partial software updates in Allura cardiovascular systems are required.
+Partial software updates in [Allura cardiovascular systems][Allura] are required.
 ##  Why
 Because the current update procedure is expensive, time consuming and therefore, represents a source of dissatisfaction both for Philips Healthcare and its clients.
 ##  How